ZhenyingZhu/StudyNotes/SystemDesign.md

 - XML: too verbose and complicate
 - CSV is less powerful
 - JSON can distinct number from string, but not integer vs. float.
-Since it is come from JavaScript, JS has inaccurate issue with large int because it uses floating-point numbers.
+Since it is come from JavaScript, JS has inaccurate issue with large int because it uses floating-point numbers. **[KEY]**
 - XML, JSON support unicode string, but not binary string (without char encoding).
-Need to use Base64 to encode the binary data first, which increase the size by 33%.
+Need to use Base64 to encode the binary data first, which increase the size by 33%. **[KEY]**
 - XML, JSON have opt schema support.
 XML schema is widely adopted, but not JSON.
 CSV doesn't support that.
-Making a change would be hard, and also might face issues when value has a delimeter char.
+Making a change would be hard, and also might face issues when value has a delimeter char. **[KEY]**
 - XML, JSON and CSV are widely used because different orgs agree on them.
 It is not easy.

 Binary encoding: used within an org